yeonsoochung/walmart-sales/README.md

 I have uploaded the SQL script

-I loaded the transformed sales data (sales_data.csv), calendar.csv, and sell_prices.csv files to PostgreSQL.
+I loaded the transformed sales data (sales_data.CSV), calendar.CSV, and sell_prices.CSV files to PostgreSQL.
 Before importing data as views into PBI, I applied the following processing steps to create those views:

 1. I added columns for month name and quarter to the calendar table: